Introduction

 SELECT c1 FROM t1 SELECT c2 FROM t2

-In these databases, SQL injection can take on an entirely new level of malevolence.
-The injected fragment can run an entirely different SQL allowing it to change data, alter the database, and more.
+Batches give SQL injection an entirely new level of malevolence.
+The injected fragment can execute a completely different SQL allowing it to change data, alter the database, and more.

-This example assumes the application is connected to SQL Server with a privileged account.
-Note that the semi-column is optional but used for clarity
+The example above assumes the application is connected to SQL Server with a privileged account.
+Note that the semi-column was added for clarity but is optional.

-When executed, no credit cards will be returned but a new user called ‘hacker’ will be created in the database with the password ‘password’.
+When executed, this SQL will not return any credit cards but will create a new user in the database called ‘hacker’ with the password ‘password’.

-This method can be used to modify data, permissions, and much more.
-Anything that the application account has privileges to do can be done via this type of attack.
-The attacker can even execute the shutdown command and shut down the database.
+This method lets attackers modify data, alter permissions, change the database, and more.
+Attacks are only limited by the privileges granted to the application.
+If the application has permission, the attacker can execute the shutdown command and shut down the database.

-If complete control over the database isn’t enough, SQL Server also has the xp_cmdshell procedure that allows running operating system commands and xp_regread that can read the registry.
-This grants the attacker complete access to the machine.
+If complete control over the database isn’t enough, SQL Server also has the xp_cmdshell procedure that runs operating system commands.
+There’s also xp_regread that can read the registry.
+Using these, an attacker can gain complete control over the machine.

-While applications should never use a privileged account in any database, this rule becomes extremely important in SQL Server databases.
-Application using SQL Server databases must never use a privileged account.
-Unfortunately, many applications in SQL Server use the highly privileged SA account.
+While it’s always true that applications should never use a privileged account, in SQL Server this rule is crucial.
+Applications that connect to SQL Server databases must NEVER use a privileged account.
+Unfortunately, many applications in SQL Server connect using the highly privileged SA account, and that exposes them to even greater risks.

 Variations

-So far we’ve mostly discussed using OR 1=1.
-That is the classic example that is always used and it might create the impression that if a SQL does not contain this expression there is no SQL injection.
+So far, all the examples we looked at used OR 1=1.
+That is the classic example everyone uses.
+It can create the illusion that if a SQL does not contain 1=1, there is no SQL injection.

-In reality, there are endless variations on conditions that are always true and this is just a little taste of those.
+Unfortunately, there are endless variations on conditions that are always true.
+1=1 is just one grain of sand in an infinite desert.

 We can also use some database functions to create slightly more complex expressions:

-However, all these examples use literals (constants).
-If we had a tool that was smart enough to calculate every expression the database can perform, it would be able to determine that these expressions are always true.
+While there are endless examples like this, they all use literals (constants).
+If we had a tool that was smart enough to calculate every expression the database can perform, it would be able to determine that all these expressions are always true.

-The expressions below use column values and are, therefore, no tool can calculate the expressions to determine they are always true.
-It is impossible to distinguish these expressions from proper application logic.
+The expressions below use column values, and therefore, no solution can calculate them.
+It is impossible to distinguish these expressions from actual application logic.

-While these expressions will probably always be true, it’s impossible to determine that without understanding the data in each column.
-There will be additional discussion on this subject in the section on static analysis.
+While these expressions will probably always be true, it’s impossible to determine that without understanding or evaluating the data in each column.
+We’ll discuss this further in the section about static analysis.

 Non-Trivial Input

 All the examples so far entered data into fields in the form.
-This is the most trivial way to interact with the application, but far from being the only one.
+That is the most trivial way to interact with the application, but not the only one.

-The above HTML form will usually send the query to the application web server using a GET or POST request method.
+The HTML form use used will usually send the query to the application web server using a GET or POST request method.
 A GET request might look like:

 You’ve probably seen strings like that in the URL of your web browser.
-The same GET request can also be sent using AJAX in a way that is not visible in the URL but can be seen just as easily in the developer console (try hitting F12 in your web browser).
+You can also send the same GET request using AJAX, and those are not visible in the URL.
+However, you can easily see them in the developer console (try hitting F12 in your web browser).

 When attackers hack, they usually send GET and POST requests directly.
-This allows them to manipulate the fields in ways that the application form might not allow.
+That allows them to manipulate fields in ways the application form might not allow.

-These non-trivial inputs are slightly more difficult to identify and modify, and as a result slightly more difficult to exploit.
-However, this lack of accessibility also means that developers are unlikely to properly protect or test them.
+These non-trivial inputs are slightly more challenging to identify and modify.
+While harder to exploit, this lack of accessibility means developers and testers usually don’t protect or test them properly.

-A few examples of information that cannot be edited in a form but can be changed in a GET or POST request (among other ways):
+Here are a few examples of information you cannot edit in a form but can change in a GET or POST request:

-• Select fields – These are single-choice combo boxes or multiple-choice selections.
-While the user can only select from the options displayed, an attacker can send any value.
+For example, a hidden field can store an ID, and the application could use it to query the database. - Select fields – These are single-choice combo boxes or multiple-choice selections.
+While the user can only select from the list of options, an attacker can send any value.

-For example, if you can only choose between two options that send a value or 0 or 1, an attacker can send the value of 0 or 1=1.
+For example, if you can only choose between two options that send a value of 0 or 1, an attacker can send the value of ‘0 or 1=1’. - Links – We often click on links, buttons, trees, images, and other components in web applications.
+These links frequently contain embedded values attackers can manipulate.

-These types of inputs are never tested by QA or by regular users and most automated vulnerability detection systems will also fail to test these.
-This means that flaws in these types of inputs can lie dormant for years without even being noticed or addressed.
+These types of inputs are never tested by QA or used by regular users.
+Most automated vulnerability detection systems will also fail to test these.
+That means that flaws in validating these types of inputs can lie dormant for years, never noticed or addressed.

-As a result, these non-trivial inputs tend to be far more likely to be vulnerable and provide fertile ground for targeted attacks by experienced hackers.
+These non-trivial inputs tend to be more vulnerable and provide fertile ground for targeted attacks by experienced hackers.

 Parameter Pollution (HPP)

-One type of attack that can only be accomplished by manipulating the GET/POST requests is Parameter Pollution.
+Parameter Pollution is an attack that requires manipulation of the GET/POST requests.
 For example, what happens if the above application receives two SSN fields in the request instead of one?
 In other words, the GET request would look like:

 ?id=0&first=JOHN&last=DOE&ssn=5555&ssn=7777